What happens when you can’t pay your taxes?

 What is the People’s First Initiative?

-To help individuals facing Coronavirus-related challenges, the IRS put a series of measures in place to provide taxpayer relief on a variety of Fresh Start Initiative-related programs.
-The People’s First Initiative included reminders about available services and relief on installment agreements and other options within the Fresh Start program.
+To help qualified individuals facing Coronavirus-related challenges, the IRS put a series of measures in place to provide taxpayer relief on a variety of Fresh Start Initiative-related programs.
+The People’s First Initiative included reminders about available services and relief on installment agreements and other options within the Fresh Start Tax program.
 Here’s an overview of the notable measures the People’s First Initiative offered when it was in place.

 If you had an installment agreement, payments due between April 1 through July 15, 2020, were suspended.
 Interest continued to accrue, however.
-Taxpayers had the option to stop or continue their automatic bank debits as long as the People’s Firsts Initiative stayed active.
+Qualified taxpayers had the option to stop or continue their automatic bank debits as long as the People’s Firsts Initiative stayed active.
 For new installment agreements, taxpayers were able to resolve outstanding tax debt liabilities by entering into a monthly payment agreement with the IRS.